Do you want to create a website of your own? Want to know if Namecheap is a good platform to get your hosting and domain name from?

 Reseller Hosting is a type of web hosting that allows you (the reseller) to purchase a hosting provider’s resources at wholesale rates and resell them to your clients for a profit.

-It’s ideal for web developers, web design firms, or web hosting entrepreneurs as it allows you to create your own branded hosting service.
+It’s ideal for web developers, web design firms, or entrepreneurs as it allows you to create your own branded hosting service.
 You can even make your own pricing structure for the hosting plans you offer.

 Namecheap lets you choose from 3 reseller hosting plans: